Bulindi Chimpanzee & Community Blog

 Protecting chimpanzees, supporting communities: The Bulindi story

-Written by Admin | January 23, 2022
+Written by Admin | January 15, 2025

 Background

-The local people, who live in poverty, cut down forests to plant crops and sell the timber to raise money for their families.
-Habitat loss has led to escalating levels of conflict between villagers and resident chimpanzees, threatening the survival of this important population of great apes.
+to raise money for their families.
+Habitat loss has led to escalating levels of conflict between villagers and resident chimpanzees, threatening the survival of this important population of

 Community-based conservation